Fobri/Terraxel-Unity/README.md

 Terrain editing

-Pool chunk GameObjects

 Problems

 When moving really fast some high detail chunks might remain until parent chunk gets pooled

-Slight stutter when a lot of chunks get loaded/unloaded (Will be fixed with chunk GameObject pooling probably)
+Slight stutter when a lot of chunks get loaded/unloaded

 If the highest LOD level has no surface, the chunk doesnt divide further possibly missing detail (Like small islands etc)